BSE SEM denoiser

 Scanning Electron Microscope (SEM) Backscatter Electron (BSE) imaging is often used to suppress charging and topography in images.
-Many BSE images will show a significant amount of noise.
+Many BSE images can show a significant amount of noise.

 The BSE denoiser model presented here consists of a convolutional neural network (CNN) with U-Net architecture.
 This network was trained on a wide range of BSE images with artificially induced Poisson noise.

-The model was tested on a broad variey of BSE-SEM images such as metals, neurological tissue, reinforced polymers and batteries.
+The model was tested on a broad variety of BSE-SEM images such as metals, neurological tissue, reinforced polymers, and batteries.
 The output data was on par with and often outperformed classical denoising filters such as Non-Local Means (NLM) and Block Matching 3D filtering (BM3D).

 - model_sem_bse.json = model architecture,